uisautomation/capture-agent-ansible/bootstrap/README.md

 ## Changing base Ubuntu version

 The ``BASE_IMAGE_URL`` build argument can be used to specify a different base image to download when building the image.
-E.g. to use the lubuntu:
+E.g. to use the lubuntu flavour of
+Ubuntu:

 ```bash
 $ docker build -t lc-lubuntu \